Immunodynamics-Engel-Lab/lmd-imageanalysis/README.md

 ---

-## ▶️ Execution

-All execution is performed using the `pixi run` command to ensure the correct environment and dependencies are used.

-### Running Prediction on Images
+## 🔬 Running Prediction and XML Generation

-The pipeline is in the `lmd_nb.py` script.
-This script is a jupyter notebook using the jupytext percent format that can be adapted in any text editor and run using the execution command below.
+The analysis pipeline is contained in the `lmd_nb.py` script.
+This file is a **Jupyter Notebook** utilizing the **Jupytext percent** format, which allows it to be edited easily in any text editor while preserving its executable notebook structure.

+### ⚙️ Configuration

+Before running the pipeline, you must configure the parameters and channel mapping within the `lmd_nb.py` script:

+* **Channel Configuration:** The fluorescence channel assignments must be set to match your input image data.
+  * **Default Setup:** The notebook is currently defaulted to: **Marker (Ch 0), Autofluorescence (Ch 1), and DAPI (Ch 2)**.
+Adjust these channel indices (0-indexed) at the beginning of `lmd_nb.py` as needed.
+* **Parameter Adjustment:** Parameters for specific processing steps can be adjusted directly before their corresponding notebook cells in `lmd_nb.py`.

+### 🚀 Execution Command

+Once configured, execute the pipeline using the following command:

 ```bash
 pixi run python lmd_nb.py